thePlebDev/Farmers-Canada-clone/README.md

 }
 ```

-- The code above is exactly the same as our previous code, except for the private member variable `private Document doc;`.
-It will be used to hold the document that will be scrapped.
+- The code above is exactly the same as the previous code, except for the private member variable `private Document doc;`.
+It will be used to hold the document that will be scraped.

 - The next step is to create a new class and paste the code below into the main method.

 ```